‘VitraHaus is the display for the Vitra’s Home Collection.’

 The concept of the VitraHaus is connected to two other commonly themes used in the buildings by Herzog & de Meuron:

-The awareness of “domestic scale” was specifically used for the interior spaces of the building.
-This idea, connects back to the concept of representing a ‘house’ of a typical residential complex.
-For this reason, he used 12 ‘individual houses’, which have been stacked on top of the other at different angles, to compose this 5 story building.
+The awareness of the ‘domestic scale’ was specifically used for the interior spaces of the building.
+This idea connects back to the concept of representing the ‘house’ of a typical residential complex.
+He used 12 houses stacked on top of the other, at different angles, to compose this five-story building.
 The stacking created a series of intersections between the floor slabs and the roof gables.
 In some cases the ‘individual houses’ cantilever out 49 feet.
-The different angles of each of these ‘individual houses’ where determined by the different views offered by the surrounding landscape.
+The different angles were determined by the different views of the surrounding landscape.

-The exterior materiality is represented by a charcoal tone stucco, connecting the building with the surrounding landscape.
-Also, there are wooden planks placed on specific places of the building, which bring again the idea of nature.
-Only the main faces of the ‘individual houses’ are covered with glazing, allowing the visitor to glaze at the spectacular views of Basel and the Tüllinger Hill.
-In conjunction, wooden planks are placed on specific places of the building.
+The exterior materiality is represented by a charcoal tone stucco, connecting the building with its surrounding landscape.
+Only the main faces of the ‘individual houses’ are covered with glazing, allowing the visitor to gaze at the views of Basel and the Tüllinger Hill.
+In conjunction, wooden planks are placed on specific places of the building to connect with nature.

 VitraHaus itself becomes a museum piece for architects.
-The building its adjacent to the Conference Pavilion by Japanese architect Tadao Ando, and Vitra Design Museum by Frank Ghery.
-The197 feet in length, 177 feet in width and 69.8 feet in height building can be seen from the main expressways of the city, rolling itself as the ‘entryway’ to the Vitra Campus.
+The building is adjacent to the Conference Pavilion by Japanese architect Tadao Ando, and Vitra Design Museum by Frank Gehry.
+The building can be seen from the main expressways, rolling itself as the ‘entryway’ to the Vitra Campus.

 INTERSECTION OF VOLUMES

 2011 Museum Herzog & de Meuron Mon-Fri 10am-6pm.
 Charles-Eames-Straße, Weil am Rhein, Germany